Limitations on quantum key repeaters for all key correlated states: Main results

 where $\hat{\rho}_{AC_1}$ and $\hat{\rho}_{C_2B}$ are the key-attacked states of the key correlated states $\rho_{AC_1}$ and $\rho_{C_2B}$ respectively (see Definition \ref{def:kas}).
 Although the above bound is not tighter than the known one, it holds for a more general class of states: we do not demand the key-attacked states $\hat{\rho}$ to be separable.
 We note here that for the case when $\hat{\rho}$ is separable, we recover the bound (\ref{eq:mian_CF_bound}) by taking the limit of $\alpha \rightarrow \infty$.
 In this case, $\tilde{E}_\alpha$ tends to the max-relative entropy \cite{Datta}, which is zero for separable states, while the factor $\frac{\alpha}{\alpha -1}$ goes to $1$.
 In proving the above bound, we base on the strong converse bound on private key recently shown in \cite{WTB2017,Das2020} (see also \cite{Christandl2017,DBWH20} in this context).
 In particular, the bound given above implies, for an arbitrary key correlated state

 where the $E_{max}$ is the max-relative entropy of entanglement \cite{Datta,Datta2}.

 We further show an upper bound on the distillable key of a {\it random} private bits \cite{pptkey,keyhuge}.
-These states contain ideal keys for one-time pad encryption secure against a quantum adversary who can hold their purifying system.
-The importance of this class of states stems from the fact that, as shown recently, they can be used in the so-called {\it hybrid quantum key repeaters} to improve the security of the Quantum Internet \cite{Sakarya2020}.
+These states contain ideal keys for one-time pad encryption, secure against a quantum adversary who can hold their purifying system.
+The importance of this class of states stems from the fact that, as recently shown, they can be used in the so-called {\it hybrid quantum key repeaters} to enhance the security of the Quantum Internet \cite{Sakarya2020}.
 The first study on generic private states was done in \cite{Christandl2020}.
 We take a different randomization procedure than the one utilized there.
 We base it on the fact that every private bit can be represented by, in general, not normal, operator $X$ \cite{keyhuge}.
 The latter, in turn, can be represented as $X=U\sigma$ for some unitary transformation and a state $\sigma$.
 We utilize techniques known from standard random matrix theory (see Appendix) to draw a random $X$ and upper bound the mutual information of the latter state, half of which upper bounds the distillable key \cite{squashed}.
 Based on this technique via the bound of Eq. (\ref{eq:more_relaxed}) we show, that a {\it randomly} chosen private bit $\gamma_{rand}$, satisfies:

-Let us recall here that a private bit has two distinguished systems.
+Recall that a private bit has two distinguished systems.
 That of the key part, from which the von-Neumann measurement can directly obtain the key in the computational basis, and the system of shield, the role of which is to protect the key part from the environment.
 In this language, the state $U_0\sigma U_0^{\dagger}$ and $U_1\sigma U_1^{\dagger}$ are the ones appearing on its shield part, given the key of value $0$ (or respectively $1$) is observed on its key part, and are called {\it the conditional states}.
-Any private bit $\gamma_2$ has distillable key at least equal to $1 + \frac12 K_D(U_0\sigma U_0^{\dagger} \otimes U_1\sigma U_1^{\dagger})$as it is shown in \cite{HCRS18}.
-From what we prove here, it turns out that the amount of key that can be drawn from the conditional states is bounded by a constant irrespective of the dimension of the shield part.
-More precisely, we improve on the bound from Eq. (\ref{eq:crude}) by showing that a random private bit $\gamma_{rand}$ satisfies
+Any private bit $\gamma_2$ has distillable key at least equal to $1 + \frac12 K_D(U_0\sigma U_0^{\dagger} \otimes U_1\sigma U_1^{\dagger})$ as it is shown in \cite{HCRS18}.
+From what we prove here, it turns out that the amount of key that can be drawn from the conditional states is bounded by a constant {\it irrespective of the dimension of the shield part}.
+More precisely, we derive a bound on $R^{C_1C_2\rightarrow A:B}(\gamma_{rand},\gamma_{rand})$ that is independent from Eq. (\ref{eq:crude}), by showing that a random private bit $\gamma_{rand}$ satisfies